 Dell S2716DG Specifications

 - TN Panel

 - 1 ms response time

 If you have used Asus MG278Q, this new Asus MG279Q is its successor which comes with an IPS panel instead of TN display Panel.
-If we look at the reviews and ratings, it is among the best and top rated gaming monitors in the market right now.
+If we look at the reviews and ratings, it is among the best and top-rated gaming monitors in the market right now.
 There are a lot of features that make this monitor the beast among other similar ranged gaming monitors.
-No doubt it is one of Asus’s best creation till date in the mid-ranged gaming monitor vertical.
+No doubt it is one of Asus’s best creation till date in the mid-range gaming monitor vertical.

 Asus MG279Q Specifications

 - Dimensions: 29.7 x 8.9 x 17.8 inches

 - Connectivity: 1 x Display Port, 2 x HDMI Port, 1 x Mini Display Port, 3 x USB Ports

 First of all, we are going to highlight the main feature of this gaming monitor and that is its refresh rate.
 Asus MG279Q features the screen resolution of 2560 x 1440 pixels and a massive refresh rate of 144Hz to handle even the heaviest of games.
 You may find screens with better resolution at this range, but the FreeSynch technology addition covers up for that.
 Asus has designed this monitor for delivering perfect and the best quality images for the best gaming experience.
 The static contrast ratio is 1000:1, whereas the dynamic ratio is around 100 million:1, and all this along with a pixel pitch of 0.233 mm is produces brilliant images for the users.